anhr/commonNodeJS/cookieNodeJS/README.md

 gets an object from cookie.

 	name: name of the object.
-	options: load an object from cookie into <b>options</b>
+	options: load an object from cookie into **options**
-	optionsDefault: copy to <b>options</b> this default object if named object is not exists in the cookie.
+	optionsDefault: copy to **options** this default object if named object is not exists in the cookie.

 #### Example
 ```